 It has become a new American routine: wake up, check Twitter, and ask “What the %&* is he talking about now?”

-Two years after Donald Trump in June 2015 loaded with conspiracy theories, bigotry, and lies, his unhinged proclamations no longer really shock.
-In some respects, Trump’s administration follows the autocrat’s playbook in such a predictable fashion that I wrote ago – considered pessimistic and paranoid by newcomers to authoritarian politics at the time – describe the current climate well.
+Two years after Donald Trump launched a campaign in June 2015 loaded with conspiracy theories, bigotry, and lies, his unhinged proclamations no longer really shock.
+In some respects, Trump’s administration follows the autocrat’s playbook in such a predictable fashion that articles I wrote many months ago – considered pessimistic and paranoid by newcomers to authoritarian politics at the time – describe the current climate well.

-As I in March 2016, the United States under Trump has an autocratic and kleptocratic administration in conflict with democratic norms, resulting a continuous test of checks and balances.
-This month, Democrats are gearing up to Trump for repeatedly violating the emoluments clause, the Republicans a devastating health care bill without allowing the population to see what’s in it, the White House from interviewing Senators, and Trump was requesting praise from elected officials in a sycophantic ritual familiar to anyone who has studied a dictatorship.
+As I predicted in March 2016, the United States under Trump has an autocratic and kleptocratic administration in conflict with democratic norms, resulting a continuous test of checks and balances.
+This month, Democrats are gearing up to sue Trump for repeatedly violating the emoluments clause, the Republicans threatened to pass a devastating health care bill without allowing the population to see what’s in it, the White House banned cameramen from interviewing Senators, and Trump was filmed requesting praise from elected officials in a sycophantic ritual familiar to anyone who has studied a dictatorship.

 Taking cues from the autocrat’s playbook